Multi-Step Inference for Reasoning Over Paragraphs: Model

-We first describe the baseline system, a typical QA span extractor built on \textsc{RoBERTa}~\cite{liu2019roberta}, and then present the proposed system with multi-step inference, which is built on the top of baseline system.
+We first describe the baseline system, a typical QA span extractor built on \textsc{RoBERTa}~\cite{liu2019roberta}, and then present the proposed system with multi-step inference.
 Furthermore, we introduce a reranker with multi-step inference given the output of the baseline system.

+Following the standard usage of \textsc{RoBERTa}, we concatenate the background, the situation and question with two special determiners [S:] and [Q:] to be a long passage $P =$ [CLS] $B$ [S:] $S$ [SEP] [SEP] [Q:] $Q$ [SEP], where the background $B$ and situation $S$ are regarded as the first segment and the question $Q$ is the second segment, and [CLS] and [SEP] are the reserved tokens in \textsc{RoBERTa}.